BrandonPNG/ProdBehavior/README.md

 # Bork's and Fade's Production like behaviors!

 Hey!
-Im going to be posting most if not all of my converted behaviors / Prod like behaviors here.
+I'm going to be posting most if not all of my converted behaviors / Prod like behaviors here.
 Feel free to use them for whatever.

 Most behaviors will be XML -> C# ( no i won't provide the XML behaviors.
 You can find them on MPGH )